Brexit 'threat to UK broadcast jobs'

 Meanwhile, Amsterdam and Dublin are just two of the cities hoping to attract broadcasters.

-However, the Department of Culture, Media and Sport said: "The UK is currently the EU's biggest broadcasting hub, and the sector makes an important contribution to our thriving creative industries.
+However, the Department for Digital, Culture, Media and Sport said: "The UK is currently the EU's biggest broadcasting hub, and the sector makes an important contribution to our thriving creative industries.

 "During our negotiations with the EU we will work to get the right deal for broadcasters and will support their continued growth in the UK."